swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 Currently, adding a new case to an enum is a source-breaking change, something that's at odds with Apple's established process for evolving APIs.
 This proposal aims to distinguish between enums that are _frozen_ (meaning they will never get any new cases) and those that are _non-frozen,_ and to ensure that clients handle any future cases when dealing with the latter.

 A key note: in this version of the proposal, *nothing changes for user-defined Swift enums.* This only affects C enums and enums in the standard library and overlays today.
 (This refers to libraries that Apple could hypothetically ship with its OSs, as it does with Foundation.framework and the Objective-C runtime.)
 The features described here may be used by third-party libraries in the future.

+### Post-acceptance revision

+- Since the proposal was accepted months after it was written, the rollout plan turned out to be a little too aggressive.
+Therefore, in Swift 5 the diagnostic for omitting `@unknown default:` or `@unknown case _:` will only be a warning, and in Swift 4 mode there will be no diagnostic at all.
+(The previous version of the proposal used an error and a warning, respectively.)
+Developers are still free to use `@unknown` in Swift 4 mode, in which case the compiler will still produce a warning if all known cases are not handled.

+### Revision at acceptance

+- The "new case" `unknown:` was changed to the `unknown` attribute, which can only be applied to `default:` and `case _:`.

 ### Differences from the first revision